Business and innovation

 24 April 2019

-by Anne Crean CPhys FInstP, Head of Science and Innovation at IOP
+by Anne Crean CPhys FInstP, Head of Science and Innovation at the IOP

 Exactly how much does physics innovation contribute to the UK economy?
 Well every few years the Institute of Physics (IOP) commissions research to look at this area and our most recent research, carried out by Deloitte in 2016, revealed that physics innovation contributes £77bn to the UK economy every year – £220bn if you include the supply chain involved.